qbcubed3/CS-260-startup/conflictTest.md

 #editing test
 this is a conflict test change

+changing even more